mozilla/pipstrap/README.rst

 Pipstrap is short; read it.
 Validate its embedded hashes by downloading from various locations (to defeat local MITMs), checking the PGP signature on pip, comparing with version-control checkouts of all three packages, and talking with friends.
+Check it into your project, sign your commits, and verify signatures on deploy.

 Why?
 ====

 * get-pip.py is yuckily large to embed, and it hits the network to fetch the latest pip, setuptools, and wheel, leaving the question of their genuineness up to HTTPS.
+(Its embedded pip is used only to download those new versions.)
 * Continuing to embed peep just to bootstrap pip 8 is unwieldy, with an extra requirements file and a longer-than-necessary script.
 Plus, now that I've got hash-checking into pip, I don't want to continue maintaining a script that